bcgov/nr-dap-azure/README.md

-# Fabric Medallion QuickStart
+# Fabric Lakehouse Medallion QuickStart

-This QuickStart provides a ready-to-use implementation of the Medallion (Bronze–Silver–Gold) architecture in Microsoft Fabric, designed to help clients rapidly deploy a scalable data lakehouse solution.
+This QuickStart provides a ready-to-use implementation of the Medallion (Bronze–Silver–Gold) Lakehouse architecture in Microsoft Fabric, designed to help clients rapidly deploy a scalable data lakehouse solution.

 ## Quick Start